RockwellShah/bitnote/README.md

 BitNote is a “pay as you go” system.
 No subscriptions or recurring fees.
 You pay only to create/edit/delete notes, and viewing notes is free.

 Generally, it costs less than $1 to setup your account.
-Note costs vary by length, but it'll usually come in around ~$0.005, allowing you to create even thousands of notes fairly inexpensively.
+Note costs vary by length, but it'll usually come in around ~$0.005, allowing you to create even thousands of notes cost effectively.

 ---